FBuervenich/mydealz-search-comments/README.md

 # mydealz-search-comments

-A chrome extension to search through the comments of myDealz-threads
+A Chrome-extension that helps searching through the comments of all pages of a [mydealz](https://www.mydealz.de/)-thread.

+Caution: I created this for the purpose of learning how to create a basic Chrome-extension.
+The code is very hacky.
+Use at your own risk!